A Landscape of Artificial Intelligence (AI) In Pharmaceutical R&D

-Next, it is seen that AI-technology vendors are involved in almost every research aspect of modern drug discovery and development process — from data mining and biology research all the way to helping organize, manage, and improve clinical trials.
-While some technology vendors focus on a narrow area, like de-novo design or ADME predictions, others develop an end-to-end AI-driven platforms to deliver “ready-to-trial” drug candidates.
+Next, it is seen that AI-technology vendors are involved in almost every research aspect of modern drug discovery and development process — from data mining and biology research all the way to helping organize, manage and improve clinical trials.
+While some technology vendors focus on a narrow area, like the de-novo design or ADME predictions, others develop end-to-end AI-driven platforms to deliver “ready-to-trial” drug candidates.

 Finally, the companies were clustered conditionally by the primary type of data they use for training AI-models (highly overlapping in many cases).

 Refer to “The AI Map of Drug Discovery” to review a catalog of AI-startups offering their expertise for pharma R&D industry.

 This report is presented in an aggregate format to have a general idea about the industry trend.
 To get detailed information about each company or any custom analytics, please, contact us at firstname.lastname@example.org.